Skip to content

 All dogs need a healthy diet to live a long and happy life.
 Kyi-leos specifically should be fed high-quality dry dog food.

-Kyi-leo puppies should be fed more significant food more often than an adult or senior dogs.
+Kyi-leo puppies should be fed more significant food more often than adult or senior dogs.
 At the same time, old dogs should be fed less food than adult dogs.

 Their food should always be measured according to their weight and consider any food allergies they might have.